thijoubert/chulapa/collections/_posts/2021-09-27-Prevent-Uncontrolled-Resharing-SharePoint.md

 However, it is not necessary to activate them for all use cases: limiting sharing for storage sites can be interesting, but much less useful for a non-confidential internal project with many people.

 Limiting sharing is an essential brick in the construction of data governance.
 But it must be combined with the implementation of a life cycle for spaces and guests, the review of external sharing, data loss prevention, etc.

+In a second article, I will write about [(re)sharing in OneDrive.
+The issue is identical but there are some differences for the possible actions].](https://www.thijoubert.com/2021-10/Prevent-Uncontrolled-Resharing-OneDrive/)